socrata/datasync/resources/schedule-job.md

 ### Using Crontab (Mac or Linux)
-Here is a good introduction to using Linux Crontab (Crontab is included with essentially any Linux distro):
+A good introduction to using Crontab (Crontab is included with essentially any Linux distro) can be found here:
 [http://kvz.io/blog/2007/07/29/schedule-tasks-on-linux-using-crontab/](http://kvz.io/blog/2007/07/29/schedule-tasks-on-linux-using-crontab/)

 To schedule a DataSync job simply copy the text within the "Command to execute with scheduler" field (after you save or open a job in DataSync) and use that command in place of the `/bin/execute/this/script.sh` in the above guide.
 For example, to schedule a job to run daily at midnight your Crontab content might look like: